 - 1 cup (250ml / 230g) milk of choice

 - 1 heaped tablespoon finely grated orange zest, approx. 1 small-medium orange

 - 300g (2 cups) plain all-purpose unbleached white flour

 - 200g (1 cup) mini chocolate chips, either dark chocolate or milk chocolate* see notes

 - 2 large eggs, room temperature and lightly whisked

 - Preheat oven to 180ºC (356ºC).
 Line a 9 inch x 5 inch rectangle baking pan with parchment paper, set aside.
 NOTE: Alternatively, if you have a non-stick pan, liberally grease it with melted butter and dust it with a light layer of flour.
 This will leave your finished loaf with smooth edges.

 - In a small pot, add butter, milk and orange zest.
 Place over a low heat until butter has completely melted, stirring occasionally.
 Once butter has melted, remove pot from heat and set aside.

 - In a large mixing bowl, sift flour and baking powder.
 Add sugar and coconut, whisk to combine well.

 - Measure out chocolate chips and remove 1/4 cup.
 Transfer to a separate bowl and set both measurements of chips aside.

-- Pour in melted butter milk mixture, eggs and the larger measurement of chocolate chips.
+- To the dry ingredients, pour in melted butter & milk mixture, eggs and the larger measurement of chocolate chips.
 Using a spatula, gently and lightly fold together until just combined.
 Ensuring not to over-mix.

 - Spoon batter into lined loaf pan, smoothing out evenly.